BejaLab/TAT/README.md

 # TAT-like or Twin-peaked rhodopsins

-This repository contains code ana analysis results used in the paper Mannen et al (2023) [Multiple roles of a conserved glutamate residue for unique biophysical properties in a new group of microbial rhodopsins homologous to TAT rhodopsin](https://doi.org/10.1016/j.jmb.2023.168331).
+This repository contains code and analysis results used in the paper Mannen et al (2023) [Multiple roles of a conserved glutamate residue for unique biophysical properties in a new group of microbial rhodopsins homologous to TAT rhodopsin](https://doi.org/10.1016/j.jmb.2023.168331).

 The workflow is divided into two parts: most of the analyses are covered by the default [snakemake](https://snakemake.readthedocs.io/) file `workflow/Snakefile` while the [beast2](https://www.beast2.org/) analysis is in `workflow/Beast2.snakefile`.